 Dr Selby studied medicine at the University of Nottingham, graduating in 1998.
 After undertaking post-graduate training in the East Midlands, during which time he completed a Doctor of Medicine (DM) under the supervision of Chris McIntyre, he was appointed a full-time NHS consultant nephrologist at the Royal Derby Hospital in 2009.
-He maintained an active involvement in research, and in 2015 was appointed Associate Professor of Nephrology at the University of Nottingham, based in the Division of Medical Sciences and Graduate Entry Medicine at the Royal Derby Hospital Postgraduate Medical School.
+He maintained an active involvement in research, and in 2015 was appointed Associate Professor of Nephrology at the University of Nottingham, based in Centre for Kidney Research and Innovation (CKRI), Division of Medical Sciences and Graduate Entry Medicine at the Royal Derby Hospital Postgraduate Medical School.

 Acute Kidney Injury, haemodynamic and cardiovascular consequences of dialysis, Renal imaging

-I am a clinical researcher with interests in acute kidney injury (AKI) and the haemodynamic and cardiovascular consequences of dialysis.
+I am a clinical researcher with interests in acute kidney injury (AKI), renal magnetic resonance imaging (MRI), and the haemodynamic and cardiovascular consequences of dialysis.
 My specific interests are:

 Long term outcomes of AKI